nimueller/kotlin-vulkan/README.md

     }.build()
 ```

-Have you ever created such a simple Vulkan pipeline before?
+Have you ever seen such a simple Vulkan pipeline creation?
 It is just awesome.

+> [!WARNING]
-> **Disclaimer**: This is a hobby project.
+> This is a hobby project.
 Expect bugs.
 Expect weird design decisions.
 > Also expect random refactors at 3AM.

 ## Checklist